clhedrick/kerberos/README.md

 We're trying to simplify the way this is done, so renewd and pam_reg_cc are likely to change.
-The code in both is specific to the credential cache mechanism.
+The code in both is specific to the credential cache mechanism, e.g, temp file, KEYRING, KCM.
 There's a library in common that has all the code that depends upon the mechanism.
 It should be possible to add a new one just by changing that library.
 Currently only types used on Linux are supported.